keras-rl/keras-rl/README.md

 ## Acknowledgments
-The foundation for this library was developed during my work at the [High Performance Humanoid Technologies (H²T)](https://h2t.anthropomatik.kit.edu/) lab at the [Karlsruhe Institute of Technologie (KIT)](https://kit.edu).
+The foundation for this library was developed during my work at the [High Performance Humanoid Technologies (H²T)](https://h2t.anthropomatik.kit.edu/) lab at the [Karlsruhe Institute of Technology (KIT)](https://kit.edu).
 It has since been adapted to become a general-purpose library.

 ## References